slorber/trailing-slash-guide/README.md

 ### Netlify

 Netlify has a setting `Post Processing > Asset Optimization > Pretty Urls` that affects the way a static site is served.
+Disabling the `Pretty Urls` setting can help prevent Netlify to add an unwanted trailing slash.

+#### With `Disable asset optimization` checked (default)

-**Important**: the global checkbox `Disable asset optimization` is buggy and does not really disable the `Pretty Urls` settings in practice: make sure to uncheck all the `Asset optimization` independently.
+**Important**: the global checkbox `Disable asset optimization` is confusing and does not really disable the `Pretty Urls` settings in practice: make sure to uncheck all the `Asset optimization` independently.

-#### With Disable asset optimization checked (default)
+####